-This style of beer is usually brewed for the winter season, we can define it as a meditation beer for its high alcohol content.
+This style of beer is usually brewed for winter, we can define it as a meditation beer for its high alcohol content.

-There are two primary styles of barley wine: the American which tends to be hoppier and more bitter, with colours ranging from amber to light brown and the English style which tends to be less bitter and may have little hop flavour, with more variety in colour ranging from red-gold to opaque black.
+There are two primary styles of barley wine: the American which tends to be hoppier and more bitter, with colors ranging from amber to light brown and the English style which tends to be less bitter and may have little hop flavor, with more variety in color ranging from red-gold to opaque black.

 So we decided to brew our barleywine.
 This is our recipe where we used 10% of Triticale malt!

 - IBU: 78

 - 18.00 kg (65.5%) of Pale Ale Malt